 We were in Magoebaskloof, South Africa, enjoying a sneak peek at these national treasures at a popular Cape parrot hangout the day before our participation in the annual Cape Parrot Big Birding Day.
 For the following two days, our designated count site was atop a remote mountain a few hours drive away.
 My counting partners and I – teamAG – were in an old pecan nut grove on a working farm, with local birdman extraordinaire and professional guide David Letsoalo.
 The tasty nuts are an irresistible temptation for parrots – especially with the decline of South Africa’s Mist-belt forests that contain the birds’ natural food sources (yellowwood and other indigenous tree fruit and nuts).
 Unfortunately, regular feasting on pecan nuts is terrible for parrot health – a bit like too much pizza for humans.

-Before I get into the count itself, a quick shout out to Amorentia Farm owner Howard Blight and manager Wynand Espach who host not only these unique birds that descend to mutilate their crop, but also welcome crazy bird-watchers like me who come to see the Capes.
-The farm’s business model has moved away from pecan nut harvesting (although the trees have been left standing for the Capes to feast on) and now focuses on dragon fruit, ornamental flowers and avocado and macadamia saplings.
+Before I get into the count itself, a quick shout out to Amorentia Farm owner Howard Blight and manager Wynand Espach, who host not only these unique birds that descend to mutilate their crop but also welcome crazy bird-watchers like me who come to see the Capes.
+The farm’s business model has moved away from pecan nut harvesting (although the trees have been left standing for the Capes to feast on) and now focuses on dragon fruit, ornamental flowers, avocado, and macadamia saplings.
 Howard and Wynand are rapidly becoming legendary ‘parrot-whisperers’, so passionate are they about their former nemeses.
-Thanks also to John Davies of Endangered Wildlife Trust who put in long hours to arrange the Magoebaskloof counting groups.
+Thanks also to John Davies of Endangered Wildlife Trust, who put in long hours to arrange the Magoebaskloof counting groups.

-The following morning, before heading to our count site, we spent more time with David scouting the indigenous forests around Magoebaskloof – his backyard.
-We were lucky again, relishing a few sightings of Capes, one at a nest site high in an old (alien) gum tree, and another of a black sparrow-hawk hunting a flock of five parrots.
+Before heading to our count site the following morning, we spent more time with David scouting the indigenous forests around Magoebaskloof – his backyard.
+We were lucky again, relishing a few sightings of Capes, one at a nest site high in an old (alien) gum tree and another of a black sparrow-hawk hunting a flock of five parrots.
 During this thoroughly enjoyable morning, we also ticked off olive woodpecker, olive bushshrike, yellow-streaked greenbul, yellow woodland warbler, blue-mantled crested flycatcher and black-fronted bushshrike, amongst other avian jewels.
 David was a superb guide, and his intimate understanding of Cape parrots and immense birding skills make him a must-have guide for any birding trip to this area.

 Okay, so back to the count.
 It was May, early winter, and even the Lowveld at this altitude can be inclement.
 And so it was – cold and blustery.
 TeamAG (me, safari product manager Nadia and Photographer of the Year runner-up Marcus) was allocated a never-before monitored site overlooking a deep ravine with snatches of forest below.
 Our spot was on a remote mountain plateau, so we required a four-wheel drive and camping equipment (including a spade …) for this off-the-grid adventure.